-Molly Sullivan is in her seventh year working for the Comcast Sports Group and NBC Sports Group family of networks with an emphasis on college football and the NBA.
+Molly Sullivan is in her eighth year working for the Comcast Sports Group and NBC Sports Group family of networks with an emphasis on the NBA and college football.

 A graduate of The University of North Carolina at Chapel Hill, this athletic sportscaster is a former world-ranked distance swimmer and U.S. Olympic Trials competitor as well as an ACC champion and four-time NCAA qualifier in the 1650 freestyle for the Tar Heels.

 Currently, Molly is the sideline reporter for the Philadelphia 76ers on Comcast SportsNet.
 She joined the network in April 2012 and immediately picked up NBA playoff experience as the sideline reporter for the final month of the regular season and the Eastern Conference playoffs.
 When she's not on the sidelines, other assignments for Comcast SportsNet have included reporting for Eagles Pregame Live, Eagles Postgame Live, Philly Sports Talk, SportsNite and SportsRise.

 During the 2014 NBA Playoffs, Molly joined Turner Sports as a reporter for TNT and NBA TV.
 In this role, Molly worked the sidelines for the Pacers-Hawks seven-game first-round series with reports from practice, pregame, in-game and postgame, as well as exclusive sit-down interviews along the way.

 In July 2013, Molly signed with Top Rank Boxing as a ringside reporter during fights as well as a correspondent and host.
 In the fall of 2013, Molly also returned to the sports where her career began, joining CBS Sports Network as a college football and college basketball sideline reporter.